Original Format: cassette

 Bizarrely, Duran Duran covered this song in 1995.
 Even more bizarrely, it is not bad.

 The album this is from, Vision Thing, is now 30 years old.
 And still Andrew Eldritch stubbornly refuses to make another, despite continuing to tour (the Sisters played in Nottingham on March 11 of this year, shortly before civilization ended) and write songs.
 It is possible that he will someday change his mind, but I wouldn’t hold my breath.

 Grind The Church

-Like the Sisters, the Church is still out there playing shows, with a spate of shows scheduled [optimistically] to celebrate their 40th anniversary this year.
+Like the Sisters, the Church is still out there playing shows, with a spate of performances scheduled [optimistically] to celebrate their 40th anniversary this year.
 Also like the Sisters, they are down to one original member, but they continue to grind it out.